 Disposal of milk will not usually be required.
 If it is required based on a risk assessment, it will pose a major challenge for a dairying area, especially if large volumes of milk require disposal (depending on the time of year, and the location and size of the outbreak).
-Further information on the disposal of bulk milk can be found in the AUSVETPLAN enterprise manual Dairy processing [in preparation].
+Further information on the disposal of bulk milk can be found in the dairy AUSVETPLAN enterprise manual Dairy processing.

 To limit the volumes of milk requiring disposal, dairy animals on premises subject to stamping out should be prioritised for destruction.
-For high-risk premises not subject to stamping out, options such as drying off cows (see the AUSVETPLAN enterprise manual Dairy processing [in preparation]) and using calves already on the farm may be considered to reduce the amount of milk that ultimately requires disposal.
+For high-risk premises not subject to stamping out, options such as drying off cows (see the AUSVETPLAN enterprise manual Dairy processing) and using calves already on the farm may reduce the amount of milk that ultimately requires disposal.